What We Do

 • regular visits from our local primary school

-• grants from Swale, KCC, and a charitable trust
+• grant from Swale, KCC, and a charitable trust

 Our Governance

-The whole feel of the Kitchen Garden is a relaxed one; a place where you come to enjoy yourself with family and community.
+The whole feel of the Kitchen Garden is a relaxed one; a place where you come to enjoy yourself and connect with community.
 The easy going, fun loving atmosphere is something we all treasure, but we also have responsibilities: the place, the people and the money.
 To ensure its smooth running Lynsted Community Kitchen Garden formalised itself into a constituted group, by electing a management team: chair, secretary, treasurer and two young ambassadors, on 3rd December 2021.
-We have a treasurers’ bank account to manage a small annual subscription for adults, (under 18s free), and any funding we receive.
+We have a Lloyds Community bank account.
+Income comes from the (optional) annual subscription for adults, (under 18s free) plus the funding/donations we receive.

-Formal meetings are held every three months.
+Formal meetings are held four times a year.
 We communicate daily via a whiteboard at the garden & WhatsApp.
+Email is used for formal communications e.g. agendas & minutes.

-In order that we respect and support our membership/visitors, and the environment, we require members to agree to the following guidance.
+In order that we actively respect and support our volunteer membership/visitors, and the environment, we require members to agree to the following guidance: Code of Conduct; Safeguarding; Health and Safety.

 Management Team